-Today I reprise a column I wrote about him last year.
+Today I reprise a column I wrote about him a couple of years ago.
 I do so because it is Father’s Day – a time to remember, reflect and honor all those fathers who have tried their best to give their sons and daughters a better place in which to live.

 As you read this, I hope you, too, understand the importance of all the fathers in this world.

 Happy Father’s Day to you, Yochen.
 I miss you and will see you soon.

 Yochen, the Vikings fan